-How are the environmental or social characteristics promoted by the financial product, and the sustainability indicators used to measure the attainment of each of those environmental or social characteristics monitored throughout the lifecycle of the financial product?
+How are the environmental or social characteristics and the sustainability indicators used to measure the attainment of each of those environmental or social characteristics promoted by the financial product monitored throughout the lifecycle of the financial product?

-Environmental and social characteristics are monitored through sustainability indicators on which the Fund reports in its quarterly and annual reports.
+Environmental and social characteristics are monitored through sustainability indicators on which the Fund reports in its quarterly and annual report.
 All sustainability indicators are re-evaluated annually in the Three Year Business Plan and ESG Policy.